reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/New-Session.md

 # New-Session

 ## SYNOPSIS
-Get the active Cumulocity Session
+Create a new Cumulocity Session

 ## SYNTAX